 One of the most important elements of this piece, which is also seen in the original version is repetition.
 In the case of Dahl’s retelling, the repetition is used skillfully to represent the strain exerted by the wolf to destroy the different houses.
 He also utilizes capitalization in an exciting and engaging way.
 A reader will immediately notice when looking at the text of the poem that a few words, such as “straw” and “sticks” are in all caps.
 This was done to show both the wolf’s surprise and the narrator’s shock at the chosen building materials.

 Analysis of The Three Little Pigs

-In the first stanza of this piece by Roald Dahl the speaker begins by making a statement about an animal he “really dig[s],” or appreciates.
+In the first stanza of ‘The Three Little Pigs’ by Roald Dahl, the speaker begins by making a statement about an animal he “really dig[s],” or appreciates.
 He is thinking of a pig and how in his mind they are ranked above “all others.”
 The speaker does not leave a reader to wonder why he feels this way.
 The next statements give the reader three reasons why he sees pigs as being so superior.
 They are “noble,” “clever” and “courteous.”

 The first two words, while still anthropomorphic, are recognizable as descriptors used for animals.
 “Courteous” on the other hand is new.
 It would seem to require some higher interaction on the part of the animal for it to display this quality.
 When one considers that the following story will be a retelling of a classic fairytale, that makes sense.
 Animals are capable of anything humans are in the word of the ‘The Three Little Pigs.’